jupiter-jazz/atomkraft-nuke/README.md

 AtomKraft/NUKE
 ==============

-**AtomKraft** is the interactive 3D toolkit for look development, matte painting, lighting & rendering fully integrated for The Foundry's Nuke/NukeX.
+[AtomKraft/NUKE](https://atomkraft.hk/nuke) is the interactive 3D toolkit for look development, matte painting, lighting & rendering fully integrated for [The Foundry's Nuke/NukeX](http://thefoundry.co.uk/products/nuke).

-It is developed by the VFX and rendering nutjobs of Jupiter Jazz Limited and it is targeted too production usage.
+It is developed by the VFX & rendering nutjobs of Jupiter Jazz Limited and it is targeted too production usage.

 What can you find here?
 -----------------------